 Top-down or bottom-up?
 Which is better?

-Lots of startups make this sales forecasting mistake—and it’s a big one: They forecast “from the top down.”
-What that means is that they figure out the total size of the market and then decide that they will capture a small percentage of that total market.
+Before they have much historical sales data, lots of startups make this mistake—and it’s a big one.
+They forecast “from the top down.”
+What that means is that they figure out the total size of the market (TAM, or total addressable market) and then decide that they will capture a small percentage of that total market.